George V. Higgins

 7. If you do not seek to publish what you have written, then you are not a writer and you never will be.

 George V. Higgins was an American author, lawyer, newspaper columnist, and college professor.
-He is well known for his best-selling crime novels.
+Higgins worked as a deputy assistant attorney general for the Commonwealth, and an Assistant United States Attorney and a journalist and newspaper columnist before becoming a novelist.
+He wrote more than 30 books, but is well known for his bestselling hardboiled crime novels.
 Popular titles include The Friends of Eddie Coyle and Cogan’s Trade.
+In 1990, Higgins published On Writing, a book of hard-bitten advice for aspiring writers.

 https://commons.wikimedia.org/wiki/File:George_V._Higgins_(1975).png